Class of 2019

 In addition to being a Hesburgh-Yusko Scholar, Justin is also a Lilly Endowment Scholar and a Coca-Cola Scholar.
 He was the 2015 National Winner of the Daughters of the American Revolution Good Citizenship Award.

-- Areas of Study: Anthropology; Pre-Health; International Development Studies
+- Areas of Study: Anthropology; Pre-Health; Poverty Studies

 - Hometown: Brownsburg, IN

-As a founding officer and president of the Brownsburg History Club, Lexi was instrumental in raising enough money to construct a Veterans Memorial at the front of her high school and also headed the planning of the John Crone Memorial 5K her junior and senior years to raise money for two deserving organizations that aid local veterans.
-Lexi is passionate about fostering broader access to quality, affordable healthcare, and in high school she worked to raise money for a local children’s hospital through the establishment of the Riley Dance Marathon.
-She served as the Student Government speaker of the house and National Honor Society philanthropy/fundraising chair, and she was thrilled to spend the summer before her senior year living with a host family in Germany to improve her German language skills and be wholly immersed in the culture.
+As a founding officer and president of the Brownsburg History Club, Lexi was instrumental in raising enough money to construct a Veterans Memorial at the front of her high school and also headed the planning of the John Crone Memorial 5K her junior and senior years to raise money for organizations that aid veterans.
+Lexi is passionate about pursuing justice in healthcare, and she worked to raise money for a local children’s hospital through the establishment of the Riley Dance Marathon at her high school.
+She served as the Student Government speaker of the house and National Honor Society philanthropy/fundraising chair, and she was thrilled to spend the summer before her senior year living with a host family in Germany.

-At Notre Dame, Lexi is studying Anthropology/Pre-health and intends to become a physician while working on a broad scale toward more equitable and sustainable health systems.
-Lexi spent her Social Justice summer in Belize researching barriers to care for HIV/AIDS patients with the Eck Institute for Global Health and reporting the findings to a Belizean community health organization to guide future interventions.
+At Notre Dame, Lexi is studying Anthropology, Pre-health, and Poverty Studies with the intention of becoming a physician who also works on a broader scale to advocate for more equitable and sustainable health systems.
+Lexi spent her Social Justice summer in Belize with the Eck Institute for Global Health researching barriers to care for persons living with HIV/AIDS and evaluating a long-lasting insecticide net campaign that ended with reporting the findings to a Belize Ministry of Health to guide future interventions.

-During the school year, Lexi is involved in NDiscovery, is the director of communications for GlobeMed, conducts research in an infectious and vector-borne disease lab, and enjoys volunteering at St. Joseph Regional Medical Center.
+During the school year, Lexi is involved as the Director of Communications for GlobeMed, conducts research in an infectious and vector-borne disease lab, and enjoys volunteering at St. Joseph Regional Medical Center and the South Bend Center for the Homeless.
+Lexi also serves on the Seminars Task Force for the Center for Social Concerns, having participated in and lead the U.S. Healthcare: Policy and Poverty Seminar.

 - Areas of Study: Political Science; Philosophy